Mary Catherine Ratkosky, Coordinator of Preschool & Title I Programming

 Julio Rivera, Facilitator of ELL Programming

 Mary Ann Root, Coordinator of Gifted & Talented

-The Department of Curriculum and Instruction is responsible for the PreK- 12 curriculum, classroom instruction, and professional development.
+The Department of Academic Achievement is responsible for the PreK- 12 curriculum, classroom instruction, and professional development.

 The department develops, implements, monitors, and supports all classroom instructional initiatives.

 - We are committed to ensuring that all students find academic success in our schools through a curriculum that is standards-aligned, evidence-based, accessible and high quality.

 Curriculum & lnstructlon Vision:

 - Our vision, through a responsive curriculum, is that each student will learn, grow and become an educated, responsible citizen.

 - being committed to the work of eliminating inequities by providing a safe, supportive learning environment

 - fostering each child's full potential by providing support for the social-emotional and academic needs of our students